Nelson Piquet Jr.: China Racing/NEXTEV (2014–2017)

 In August 2014, Piquet tested at Donington Park with Formula E team China Racing, and was hired by the team on August 21.
 In the first five races of the 2014–15 season, Piquet achieved podium finishes in Punta del Este, and Buenos Aires.
 Piquet achieved his first Formula E victory in Long Beach, and his second in Moscow which, coupled with his consistent results across the season, meant Piquet won the inaugural Formula E Championship by a solitary point from Sébastien Buemi.

+Piquet Jr. driving at the 2018 Berlin ePrix.

 Jaguar (2017–2019)

-Piquet Jr. driving at the 2018 Berlin ePrix.

-In 2017, Piquet joined the Panasonic Jaguar Racing after 2 frustrating seasons with NextEV.
+In 2017, Piquet joined the Panasonic Jaguar Racing after two frustrating seasons with NextEV.

-Piquet was outmatched by his teammate Mitch Evans every ePrix in 2018-19 season, he only scored 1 point in that season.
+Piquet was outmatched by his teammate Mitch Evans every ePrix in 2018-19 season, he only scored one point in that season.
 He left the Jaguar team after Sanya ePrix.
 He was replaced by Alex Lynn, for the remainder of the season.